Coronavirus digest: US vaccinates 70% of its population amid surge in hospitalizations | DW | 03.08.2021

 The US reached Biden's goal of vaccinating 70% of its population a month late.
 The country is seeing a surge in infections and hospitalizations, fueled by the delta variant.
 Follow DW for the latest.

-The US reached President Joe Biden's goal of administering at least one dose to 70% of its population on Monday, almost a month late.
-Authorities are still struggling with anti-vaccination campaigns and misinformation in several parts of the US.
+The United States reached President Joe Biden's goal of administering at least one dose to 70% of its population on Monday, almost a month late.
+Authorities are still struggling with anti-vaccination campaigns and misinformation in several regions of the US.

-Vaccination numbers are notably low in conservative regions of the country, especially in the south and Midwestern states.
+Vaccination numbers are notably low in conservative parts of the country, especially in the South and Midwestern states.

-The White House is yet to reach its other goal of fully vaccinating 165 million of adults by July 4, the country's Independence Day.
-The numbers are short by about 8.5 million.
+The White House has yet to reach its other goal of fully vaccinating 165 million adults, which it had also sought to do by July 4, the country's Independence Day.
+Current numbers are short by about 8.5 million.

-Meanwhile, the US is also battling a huge surge in delta variant infections.
-New cases have increased almost six times over the past months, as hospitalizations spiked across the country, to levels that were seen last summer.
+Meanwhile, the US is battling a surge in delta variant infections.
+New cases have increased by almost six times over the past months, as hospitalizations spike across the country to levels that were seen last summer.

-The director of the Centers for Disease Prevention and Control (CDC) said hospital admissions had increased 41% and deaths had increased to 300 per day.
+The director of the Centers for Disease Prevention and Control (CDC) said hospital admissions had increased 41% and deaths are around 300 per day.

-COVID hospitalizations in Louisiana and Florida have peaked, with Florida reporting 10,000 hospitalizations on Sunday itself.
+COVID hospitalizations in Louisiana and Florida have peaked, with Florida reporting 10,000 hospitalizations on Sunday alone.

-Brazil reported 15,143 new cases of coronavirus reported 389 deaths in the past 24 hours, its lowest death toll for a Monday since December.
+Brazil reported 15,143 new cases of coronavirus and 389 deaths in the past 24 hours, its lowest death toll for a Monday since December.

-As more Brazilians get vaccinated, the rolling 7-day average number of deaths have fallen to almost one-third of 3,000 deaths per day during the peak of the pandemic in April.
+As more Brazilians get vaccinated, the rolling seven-day average for deaths has fallen to almost a third of the 3,000 deaths-per-day figure during the peak of the pandemic, in April.

-The Colombian town of Sucre has ordered non-vaccinated people to stay home or face charges.
-"We have to take a strong stance as leaders...
-Everyone has to be vaccinated, if not, they cannot circulate in the municipality of Sucre," the town's mayor Elvira Julia Mercado said in a radio interview.
+Meanwhile, a town in Colombia has ordered nonvaccinated people to stay home or face charges.
+"We have to take a strong stance as leaders [...]
+Everyone has to be vaccinated.
+If not, they cannot circulate in the municipality of Sucre," the town's mayor Elvira Julia Mercado said in a radio interview.

 The town of 28,000 has enough doses to vaccinate its entire population.
 So far, only 10,000 have gotten vaccinated.